JayZenith/x86_compiler/README.md

 ## Notes

-- The compiler script assumes the executable is named testy and that it - reads test_input.txt and outputs output.asm.
+- The compiler script assumes the executable is named testy and that it - reads test_input.txt and outputs nasm_out.asm.
 - You can adjust the paths in compiler_test.sh if your compiler or file names differ.
-- The script normalizes whitespace to allow reliable comparisons.
+- Whitespace is normalized for reliable output comparison.
 - Designed for a local Linux environment; minor adjustments may be needed for Windows/MacOS.

+## 💥 Wala — x86 Compiler.